MS St. Louis: Background and early years

-St. Louis left Hamburg on March 28, 1929 for her maiden voyage to New York City, and was then mainly used in the North Atlantic service from Hamburg to Halifax, and then to New York.
-In addition, however, she also undertook cruises of 16-17 days each to the Canary Islands, Madeira and Morocco, especially in autumn and spring.
+St. Louis left Hamburg on March 28, 1929, for her maiden voyage to New York City, and was then mainly used in the North Atlantic service from Hamburg to Halifax, and then to New York.
+She also made cruises of 16–17 days each to the Canary Islands, Madeira and Morocco, especially in autumn and spring.
 From 1934 she was also chartered in the summer by the Office for Travel, Hiking and Holidays (RWU) of Strength Through Joy (KDF) to travel to Norway with 900 holidaymakers at a time.

 The "Voyage of the Damned"

 Under the command of Captain Gustav Schröder, St. Louis set sail from Hamburg to Havana, Cuba on May 13, 1939, carrying 937 passengers, most of them Jewish refugees seeking asylum from Nazi persecution in Germany.

 Captain Schröder was a German who went to great lengths to ensure dignified treatment for his passengers.
 Food served included items subject to rationing in Germany, and childcare was available while parents dined.
 Dances and concerts were put on, and on Friday evenings, religious services were held in the dining room.
 A bust of Hitler was covered by a tablecloth.
 Swimming lessons took place in the pool.
 Lothar Molton, a boy traveling with his parents, said that the passengers thought of it as "a vacation cruise to freedom".